jjmaynard/jonathanjmaynard/content/author/jonathan/_index.md

 - Visitors
 ---

-Jonathan Maynard is a Research Ecologist at the USDA-ARS Jornada Experimental Range.
-His research employs a basic and applied approach to pedology that centers on anthropogenic impacts and quantifies and predicts patterns and processes of human-affected soil change.
-His current research focuses on large scale spatial modeling of soil and ecological properties, leveraging national-to-global datasets, remote sensing and machine learning to  characterize natural resources and better inform land management.
+I am a Research Analytical Scientist with [LandPKS](https://landpotential.org/) were I work at the interface between soil/ecological sciences and big data analytics to generate science-based solutions for sustainable land management.
+I am a broadly-trained soil scientist with expertise in pedology, soil databases, spatial and statistical analysis, remote sensing, and applied predictive modeling.
+My research focuses on large-scale spatial modeling of soil and ecological resources, quantifying patterns and processes of soil and ecosystem change.
+I specialize in producing actionable information from big data using machine learning, deep learning, and remote sensing techniques.